Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Yan Lin} received the B.S. degree in computer science from Beijing Jiaotong University, Beijing, China, in 2019.

 He is currently working toward the Ph.D. degree in the School of Computer and Information Technology, Beijing Jiaotong University.
-His research interests include spatial-temporal data mining and graph neural networks. \end{IEEEbiography}
+His research interests include spatio-temporal data mining and graph neural networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Huaiyu Wan} received the Ph.D. degree in computer science and technology from Beijing Jiaotong University, Beijing, China, in 2012.